Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-3.md

 ### BCMR Files are Easy to Make and Read

-Here is some [sample BCMR metadata](https://bafkreibvm5ferzeyo62x7lcocgrpwij2yrhz3d7vin4huervnr5z2s2ydm.ipfs.nftstorage.link/) from my [Real Bitcoin Fam](https://RealBitcoinFam.com)fungible token (FT).
+Here is some [sample BCMR metadata](https://bafkreibvm5ferzeyo62x7lcocgrpwij2yrhz3d7vin4huervnr5z2s2ydm.ipfs.nftstorage.link/) from my [Real Bitcoin Fam](https://RealBitcoinFam.com) fungible token (FT).
 It specifies a token name of “Real Bitcoin Fam Community Award Tokens”, a ticker of XRBF and that this token has 2 decimal places.

 As you can see, BCMR files are very easy to read!
 You can also use a [JSON formatter](https://jsonformatter.org/) or drop BCMR JSON text into your [code editor](https://code.visualstudio.com/) for enhanced readability.